 University of Bolton

-We’ll guide you to explore and evaluate evidence-based methods for detecting frailty and encourage you to consider appropriate theoretical principles as part of your decision making process.
-Examining the theories surrounding frailty can help you understand the causes of frailty and the long term impact frailty has on health and social care outcomes.
-We’ll also support you to develop skills in frailty assessment and care‐planning for patients living with frailty.
+We'll guide you to explore and evaluate evidence-based methods for detecting frailty and encourage you to consider appropriate theoretical principles as part of your decision-making process.
+Examining the theories surrounding frailty can help you understand the causes of frailty and the long-term impact frailty has on health and social care outcomes.
+We'll also support you in developing skills in frailty assessment and care planning for individuals living with frailty.